 Please note that although anal sex is for all genders and sexualities, this particular article is focused on those who identify as women and are in a heterosexual relationship.
 The language in this article will reflect that, but don’t hesitate to replace the pronouns to better reflect yourself and your partner(s).

 1. Forget What You've Heard

-Well, you have to forget all of that.
 A one-sided representation of anal sex has made its way into society and stuck.
 There are so many benefits of anal sex - including the possibility of intense pleasure.
 It is also a great way to target your G-spot (in certain positions like doggy style).
 The power-dynamic is not necessarily a submissive one (although if you enjoy being submissive, this can work for you).
-The woman is often in control.
+In fact, the woman is often in control.
 And, while you might have been told that anal sex is anti-feminist, there is nothing more feminist than taking control of your own pleasure.
-Additionally, because anal play is deemed "naughty," it can spice up your partnered session in ways that will it even hotter.
+Additionally, because anal play is deemed "naughty," it can spice up your partnered session in ways that will make it even hotter.